About the Cognitive Atlas

 The Cognitive Atlas is a collaborative knowledge building project that aims to develop a knowledge base (or ontology) that characterizes the state of current thought in cognitive science.
 Cognitive neuroscience aims to map mental processes onto brain function, which begs the question of what "mental processes" exist and how they relate to the tasks that are used to manipulate and measure them.
 We propose that cumulative progress in cognitive neuroscience requires a more systematic approach to representing the mental entities that are being mapped to brain function and the tasks used to manipulate and measure mental processes.

-The project is led by Russell Poldrack, Professor of Psychology and Neurobiology at the University of Texas at Austin in collaboration with the UCLA Center for Computational Biology (A. Toga, PI) and UCLA Consortium for Neuropsychiatric Phonemics (R. Bilder, PI).
-It is supported by grant RO1MH082795 from the National Institute of Mental Health.
+The project is led by Russell Poldrack, Professor of Psychology at Stanford University.
+It is supported by grant OAC-1649658 from the National Science Foundation.
+It was previously supposed by grant RO1MH082795 from the National Institute of Mental Health.

 Published Research